-Mean surface recharge to the Barton Springs segment of the Edwards Aquifer should be approximately equivalent to the more directly measured mean flow, or about 53 cfs (1.5 m3/s) for the period of record (Scanlon et al., 2001).
-Climatic changes since the 1960s indicate the mean flows are about 65 cfs (1.8 m3/s; Hunt et al., 2012b), and even higher if you consider total discharge (which includes pumping).
+Mean surface recharge to the Barton Springs segment of the Edwards Aquifer should be approximately equivalent to the more directly measured mean flow, or about 53 cfs (1.5 $m^3/s$ ) for the period of record (Scanlon et al., 2001).
+Climatic changes since the 1960s indicate the mean flows are about 65 cfs (1.8 m/s; Hunt et al., 2012b), and even higher if you consider total discharge (which includes pumping).
 Recharge is highly variable in space and time and focused within discrete features (Smith et al., 2001).
-It is estimated that maximum recharge during flooding may approach 400 cfs (11 m3/s) (Slade et al., 1986).
-For example, Onion Creek is the largest contributor of recharge to the Barton Springs segment (34% of total creek recharge) with maximum recharge as much as 160 cfs (4.5 m3/s; Slade et al., 1986).
-Antioch Cave, which is in the Onion Creek channel, is the largest-capacity discrete recharge feature known in the Barton Springs segment, with an average recharge of 46 cfs (1.3 m3/s) and a maximum of 95 cfs (2.7 m3/s) during a 100-day period (Fieseler, 1998).
-A more recent study (Smith et al., 2011) estimates that Antioch Cave is capable of recharging as much as 100 cfs (2.8 m3/s) and that the recharge part of Onion Creek upstream from Antioch Cave is capable of recharging about 100 cfs (2.8 m3/s).
-The District constructed and operated, under an Environmental Protection Agency grant program, a recharge enhancement facility at Antioch Cave to preserve and increase recharge to the Aquifer derived from this discrete feature; the facility currently continues to be maintained by the District.
+It is estimated that maximum recharge during flooding may approach 400 cfs (11 m/s) (Slade et al., 1986).
+For example, Onion Creek is the largest contributor of recharge to the Barton Springs segment (34% of total creek recharge) with maximum recharge as much as 160 cfs ( $4.5 \text{ m}^3/\text{s}$ ; Slade et al., 1986).
+Antioch Cave, which is in the Onion Creek channel, is the largest-capacity discrete recharge feature known in the Barton Springs segment, with an average recharge of 46 cfs $(1.3 \text{ m}^3/\text{s})$ and a maximum of 95 cfs $(2.7 \text{ m}^3/\text{s})$ $m^{3}$ /s) during a 100-day period (Fieseler, 1998).
+A more recent study (Smith et al., 2011) estimates that Antioch Cave in the bed of Onion Creek is capable of recharging as much as 100 cfs (2.8 m/s) from that part of Onion Creek upstream from Antioch Cave.
+The District constructed and operated, under an Environmental Protection Agency grant program, a recharge enhancement facility at Antioch Cave (the Antioch Recharge Enhancement Facility) to preserve and increase recharge to the Aquifer derived from this discrete feature; the facility currently continues to be maintained by the District.
+This facility reduces the problematic "first-flush" of sediments that clog voids and the accompanying pollutants that enter the Aquifer as runoff from a developing watershed, thereby helping sustain the quantity of recharge as well as improve its water quality.